WilliamsOchu/Bash_Scripting_Projects/Backup_scripts/README.md

 If you feel there is need to add scripts for a specific purpose kindly reach out to me and I will ensure the script gets added

 ### Scripts and Functionalities
-backup_AIO.sh = Backup the users desktop, documents and downloads directories into one archive backup1.sh = Backup the users desktop, documents and download directories into separate archives backup_ALL_AIO.sh = Backup the entire user directory into one single archive
+backup_AIO.sh = Backup the users desktop, documents and downloads directories into one archive. backup1.sh = Backup the users desktop, documents and download directories into separate archives backup_ALL_AIO.sh = Backup the entire user directory into one single archive

+### Usage
+Kindly download the script and from your download directory (or copy into any directory of choice) and run ./backup_AIO.sh